LinguaLeo/php-cache/README.md

 ```php
 $key = CacheProvider::generateCacheKey('arg1', 'arg2'); //cache:arg1:arg2
 ```
-You can pass any number (but > 0) of arguments to this method to get a cache key.
-Also as the first parameter you can pass class name and if this class contains constant field **VERSION** then this constant will be mixed up with other arguments of **generateCacheKey**:
+You can pass any number of arguments (> 0) to this method in order to get a fresh shiny cache key.
+Also as the first parameter you can pass some class name and if this class will contain constant field **VERSION** then it's value will be mixed up with other arguments of **generateCacheKey**:

 ```php
 class Test {